Fire at Northgate apartment complex forces residents to evacuate

 A fire Sunday morning forced residents of a North Seattle apartment complex to evacuate, but no injuries were reported, the Seattle Fire Department said.

 The fire, at the Northgate Villa residences on Eighth Avenue Northeast, was reported shortly after 10:30 a.m.
-It appears to have started in an apartment on the top floor of the four-story building.
+It started in the gas fireplace of an apartment on the top floor of the four-story building, David Cuerpo, a Fire Department spokesman said.
+It traveled up a ventilation shaft and spread into an attic space, forcing firefighters to cut into the building’s roof.
+Cuerpo said.

+The fire caused more than $100,000 in damage, although all residents were able to return to their homes, except for the “immediately impacted units,” Cuerpo said.

 Melissa Landsverk, 36, and her boyfriend were asleep in bed when they heard the building’s fire alarm go off.